BIOPset/v4-contracts/README.md

 When changing high tier actions its recommended that voting power be delegated to pre-deployed well read smart contracts and not individual users accounts.

-### Tier 0🏴
-These actions are able to be done by anyone in the community.
- - Proxy Transfer: send pool amassed fees to their destination (the treasury or direct to $BIOP stakers) and earn a bounty for the task.

 ### Tier 1🌲
 These actions require low consensus from the staked community members.